 The Phases of Your Cycle

 There are 5 major actors in your monthly hormone cycle: follicle stimulating hormone (FSH), luteinising hormone (LH), oestrogen, testosterone, and progesterone.
 The latter three determine your mood and energy levels throughout the month.
 This is because they interact with other hormones and neurotransmitters.
 In fact, a woman’s brain chemistry changes by up to 25% every month.
 Hormones are a key health concern for women as hormonal changes can lead to things like vaginal odor due to a pH imbalance.
 Women affected by this might want to try these out to combat the problem.

 As a brief overview, your cycle begins on the first day of your period.
 During this time, your brain scans your body and finds your sex hormone levels to be low.
 This causes it to release FSH, which tells your ovaries to start maturing an egg, and to start producing oestrogen.
 When oestrogen levels reach a certain threshold, your brain releases LH, which tells your ovaries to ovulate.

 At ovulation, an egg is released from the surface of the ovary, leaving behind a little sack called the corpus luteum.
 The corpus luteum causes your ovary to stop producing oestrogen and to start producing progesterone.
 You will keep producing progesterone until the corpus luteum dies between ten and fourteen days later.
 When this happens, your ovary stops producing progesterone, and your period begins, restarting the cycle.

 Every woman’s monthly cycle plays out differently according to her unique physiology and hormone levels.
+Some find that using products from Countrywide Testing to track this cycle helps, whilst others find different means to do so.
 What follows is a broad overview of what a woman with a reasonably healthy hormonal balance will experience at each stage of her cycle.